 Types of dental implant procedure available Golden Smile Dent:

-Overall, the dental implant process may take 15days or 3 months from beginning to the end.
-A large part of this time is left for healing and letting new bone grow in your jaw.
+Overall, the dental implant process may take 15 days or 3 months from beginning to the end.
+(In this case, patient should tell us if they want to complete all steps including crowns in one trip then we choose suitable dental implants which is most healing time) A large part of this time is left for healing and letting new bone grow in your jaw.
 In some situations, certain steps can be combined – depending on the specific procedure performed or the materials used.

 1.When Bone Grafting is Required